Azure/apim-lab/apim-lab/6-analyticsMonitoring/apimanagement-6-3-EventHub.md

     ![Event Hub Send Policy](../../assets/images/event-hub-send-policy.png)

 1. Click on the new policy created and copy the **Connection string-primary key** to a notepad.
 Also copy the **Event Hub namespace**.
+You will use both values in the next section.

     ![Event Hub Connection](../../assets/images/event-hub-parameters.png)